First National Bank of Mount Dora Trust Investment Services Boosts Stock Position in Comcast Co. (NASDAQ:CMCSA)

 First National Bank of Mount Dora Trust Investment Services lifted its position in Comcast Co.
 (NASDAQ:CMCSA) by 6.3% in the third quarter, according to its most recent filing with the Securities and Exchange Commission.
 The institutional investor owned 104,294 shares of the cable giant’s stock after purchasing an additional 6,152 shares during the quarter.
 Comcast accounts for about 1.9% of First National Bank of Mount Dora Trust Investment Services’ holdings, making the stock its 17th largest holding.
 First National Bank of Mount Dora Trust Investment Services’ holdings in Comcast were worth $5,833,000 at the end of the most recent reporting period.

 Several equities research analysts have weighed in on CMCSA shares.
-TD Securities dropped their price objective on Comcast from $71.00 to $70.00 and set a “buy” rating for the company in a report on Friday, October 29th.
-Truist Securities increased their price objective on Comcast from $65.00 to $70.00 and gave the stock a “buy” rating in a report on Friday, July 30th.
-Loop Capital assumed coverage on Comcast in a report on Monday, September 20th.
-They issued a “buy” rating and a $71.00 price objective for the company.
-Deutsche Bank Aktiengesellschaft decreased their target price on Comcast from $68.00 to $64.00 and set a “buy” rating for the company in a research report on Tuesday, October 12th.
-Finally, Barclays decreased their target price on Comcast from $65.00 to $60.00 and set an “overweight” rating for the company in a research report on Monday, November 1st.
+Citigroup dropped their price objective on Comcast from $65.00 to $60.00 and set a “buy” rating for the company in a report on Monday, November 1st.
+Truist increased their price objective on Comcast from $65.00 to $70.00 and gave the stock a “buy” rating in a report on Friday, July 30th.
+TD Securities decreased their target price on Comcast from $71.00 to $70.00 and set a “buy” rating for the company in a research report on Friday, October 29th.
+Barclays decreased their target price on Comcast from $65.00 to $60.00 and set an “overweight” rating for the company in a research report on Monday, November 1st.
+Finally, Truist Securities increased their target price on Comcast from $65.00 to $70.00 and gave the stock a “buy” rating in a research report on Friday, July 30th.
 One analyst has rated the stock with a sell rating, one has assigned a hold rating and nineteen have assigned a buy rating to the company.
 Based on data from MarketBeat.com, the company currently has a consensus rating of “Buy” and an average price target of $66.04.

 Comcast (NASDAQ:CMCSA) last released its quarterly earnings results on Thursday, October 28th.
 The cable giant reported $0.87 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.75 by $0.12.
 The firm had revenue of $30.30 billion for the quarter, compared to the consensus estimate of $29.87 billion.
 Comcast had a return on equity of 14.88% and a net margin of 12.73%.
 The company’s revenue for the quarter was up 18.7% on a year-over-year basis.
 During the same period last year, the business posted $0.65 EPS.
 As a group, analysts expect that Comcast Co. will post 3.15 earnings per share for the current year.